dominiksta/mvui/packages/docs/content/docs/reactivity/03-asynchronous.md

 # Asynchronous Reactivity

 Asynchronous reactivity in Mvui is achieved with the `Stream` primitive.
-The idea is that a `Stream` represents an asynchronous, well, stream of data.
+(In fact, a `State` object is a subclass of a `Stream`) The idea is that a `Stream` represents an asynchronous, well, stream of data.
 For example, you can use the `rx.interval` function to create a stream of increasing numbers in a given interval, much like the JS builtin `setInterval`:

 {{<codeview>}}
 ```typescript